muhsin12/etf/docs/azure-deployment-guide.md

-# Azure Deployment Guide for ETF Garage
+# Azure Deployment Guide for MMP Garage

-This guide explains how to configure existing Azure resources and set up GitHub Actions for deploying the ETF Garage application.
+This guide explains how to configure existing Azure resources and set up GitHub Actions for deploying the MMP Garage application.

 ## Prerequisites